BBWeb3/City_Gym_WPF_App/README.md

 suggested that a help function is embedded into the application.
 This could be a menu item, and/or an additional UI screen.
 Help instructions should be clear, making it easy for any user to understand.

+For this project I have elected to use an SQLite Database